Why Cash Runway Matters, How to Calculate it & Make it More Efficient

 It instills confidence in your investors.

-Runway is an easy metric to understand and gives investors an at-a-glance view into the where your business currently stands.
+Runway is an easy metric to understand and gives investors an at-a-glance view of where your business currently stands.
 The longer your runway is, the longer you have to iron out any issues in the business.
 Growth is almost never linear, but runway helps you stay in the game longer to overcome hurdles.

 It can show you that you have room for bigger investments.

-VC-backed startups have to burn cash to growth quickly — even if they’re operating efficiently.
+VC-backed startups have to burn cash to grow quickly — even if they’re operating efficiently.
 That’s why having a massive runway isn’t exactly a good thing.
 If you have a runway of 30 or 40 months, you’re well above the best-in-class norm.
 And that tells you that you have room to burn more cash to grow faster.
 You don’t want negative cash flow to get out of control, but you have to balance growth with efficiency.

 The Challenges of Calculating Cash Runway

 Businesses evolve every day—and that includes their spending.
 Where your business spent money last month might be totally different than this month.
 Maybe you’ll need to ramp up your marketing spend to reach more buyers or hire more engineers to build new features or open a new office.
 Or maybe your videographer will crash the company drone into a billboard (again).